gnubodhi/Neurofeedback_protocol/README.md

 Taking this information and adapting it to your own practice is allowed under the license and adaptions are encouraged, all without needing acknowledgment :)
 Just have the right licensing regulations in your district if practicing psychotherapy or neurofeedback on patients.
 I am not condoning the use of cannabis.
 Everyone's situation is different.
 Do use caution and if it makes you worried, maybe it isn't right, right now.
+This is meant to prompt research and innovation.